Crossing random walks and stretched polymers at weak disorder: Notation and results

 Once equipped with a local CLT and thanks to our good control on the path geometry, it should be mostly straightforward to obtain a full invariance principle for the path.

-\subsubsection{``Real'' stretched polymer.}
+\subsubsection{``Real'' stretched polymer}

-In the present work, we have focused on ensembles of paths of ``point-to-plane'' type (the set $\cD_N$).
-It would be physically quite interesting to analyze also the case of fixed-length polymers, stretched by an external force (notice that in the directed case there is no difference between ``point-to-plane'' and ``fixed-length'' scenarios); in particular, it would be interesting to obtain a local limit theorem for the free endpoint.
-Such questions have been investigated in the annealed setting in our previous work~\cite{IV-annealed}.
-In the quenched setting coincidence of Lyapunov exponents (under the additional $\bbE V^{d+1} <\infty $ assumption) has been established in \cite{Flury}.
+In the present work, we have focused on ensem\-bles of paths of ``point-to-plane'' type (the set $\cD_N$).
+It would be physi\-cally quite interesting to analyze also the case of fixed-length polymers, stretched by an external force (notice that in the directed case there is no difference between ``point-to-plane'' and ``fixed-length'' scenarios); in particular, it would be interesting to obtain a local limit theorem for the free endpoint.
+Such questions have been investigated in the annealed setting in our previous work \cite{IV-annealed}.
+In the quenched setting coincidence of Lyapunov exponents (under the additional $\bbE V^{d+1} <\infty$ assumption) has been established in \cite{Flury}.

-\subsubsection{Nonperturbative proof.}
+\subsubsection{Nonperturbative proof}

 Our results are only valid at very high temperatures.
 It would be quite interesting (and probably challenging) to push them to the full weak-disorder regime.
 Results of that type have been obtained in the directed case~\cite{CometsYoshida2006}.